GhostRobo-MAG/PluginMind-/pluginmind_backend/tests/README.md

 # Test Suite

-This directory contains tests for the CoinGrok Backend API.
+This directory contains tests for the PluginMind Backend API.

 ## Test Files